 - Translated and Republished in Chinese, Oriental Press, 2005.

 John Locke and America: The Defence of English Colonialism, Oxford University Press, Oxford, March 1996.

-‘The Failure of Planned Happiness: The Rise and Fall of British Home Colonies’, Happiness in Moral and Political Thought, Mark Philp and Georgios Varouxakis (eds), University College Press, London England (2019).
+‘The Failure of Planned Happiness: The Rise and Fall of British Home Colonies’, Happiness and Utility, Mark Philp and Georgios Varouxakis (eds), University College Press, London England, 2019.

 ‘Lactating Mothers in Parliament: Beyond Accommodation’, Mothers and Others: The Role of Parenthood in Politics.
 Melanee Thomas and Amanda Bittner (editors) UBC Press, 2017.

 ‘Disability in Political Theory versus International Practise: Redefining Equality and Freedom’, Disability and Political Theory, CUP, 2016.